Norwegianization: Missionary work in Sámi areas

 In the beginning, the missionary work and Christian education was carried out in Sámi languages.
 However, a more nationalistic and civilizational mindset developed over the course of the 1700s and 1800s, during which Sámi language and culture came to be regarded as "feral" and "devilish".
 As a result, the government's and Church's perception of Sámi languages shifted as well.
 After this, the languages were regarded as instruments for Sámi spirituality and culture, and thus something that needed to be suppressed.

-Some historians consider the assimilation policy of the 1800s to be a result of the increased nationalism that arose during the establishment of the Norwegian nation state following 1814.
+Some historians consider the assimilation policy of the 1800s to be a result of the increased nationalism that arose during the establishment of the Norwegian nation state following the Norwegian Constituent Assembly election in 1814.
 Others highlight the links between the theology behind the missionary work of the 1600s and 1700s, and the ideology that was used to justify the later assimilation policies.
 It has been concluded that the narrative that portrayed the Sámi people as underdeveloped and uncivilized had its origins in theological convictions, and that these informed the subsequent sense of Norwegian Nationalism.

-The Norwegianization
+History

-Historian Henry Minde argues that the assimilation of the Sámi population at the hands of the Norwegian government began in earnest in 1851, and that it continued until the Alta Controversy and establishment of the Sámi parliament in 1987.
+Historian Henry Minde and psychologist Stephen James Minton argue that the assimilation of the Sámi population at the hands of the Norwegian government began in earnest in 1851, with Minde identifying the Alta controversy and establishment of the Sámi parliament in 1987 as the end of the policy.
 Minde divides the Norwegian assimilation policy into four phases.

-The Transition Period 1850–1870
+Transition Period (1850–1870)

 In this period, two different belief systems and ideologies influenced the debate concerning assimilation policies.
-One branch argued for the active use of Sámi languages in educational and religious environments, while the other meant that all education should be conducted in Norwegian, in order to make the Norwegianization as effective as possible.
+One branch argued for the active use of Sámi languages in educational and religious environments, while the other argued that all education should be conducted in Norwegian, in order to make the Norwegianization as effective as possible.
 They were, however, united in their goal of fully assimilating the Sámi population into Norwegian culture and society.

 A fund was established by the Storting in 1851, with the express purpose of financing the Norwegianization of Sámi people.
 The money was used for a number of purposes, among which were the education of teachers, pay rises for teachers with particularly effective Norwegianization methods, and the rewarding of schoolchildren who were quick to learn Norwegian.